What homework does my child receive?

 There are 3 types of homework:

-- Paper homework: every week your child receives one piece of homework from each subject.
+- Paper homework: Every week your child receives one piece of homework from each subject.
 In some subjects this homework is complete on paper e.g Art.
 It allows students to consolidate and extend their learning

-- Online homework: some homework is set online and in place of paper homework.
+- Online homework: Some homework is set online and in place of paper homework.
 This includes most homework for Maths, Science, Humanities, MFL, Technology, Performing Arts, PE, Business and IT.
 Some subjects use specific online platforms e.g.

 - Maths – https://sparxmaths.com/

-- Science/Humanities – https://senecalearning.com/en-GB
+- Science – https://sparxscience.com/

-- MFL – https://www.languagenut.com/en-gb/
+en-GB - MFL – https://www.languagenut.com/en-gb/

 Self-quizzing homework